JAT Flight 367: Skepticism

 Vulović (who had no memory of the crash or the flight after boarding) referred to the claims that the plane attempted a forced landing or descended to such a low altitude as "nebulous nonsense".
 A representative of Guinness World Records, according to the German paper Die Tageszeitung, stated that "it seems that at the time Guinness was duped by this swindle just like the rest of the media."

 The Civilian Aviation Authority dismissed the conspiracy theory as media speculation, that appears from time to time.
 Its spokeswoman added that Authority experts would not comment on them and that findings of the official investigation are being questioned mostly because of the media attractiveness of the story.

 The Czech magazine Technet quoted a Czech army expert: "In case of violation of the air space, the incident would not be solved by anti-air missiles, but by fighter planes.
 Also it would not be possible to conceal such incident, as there would be approximately 150–200 people knowing about the incident.
 They would not have any reason to not tell about the incident today."
 A potential missile launch would be audible and especially visible for thousands of people long afterwards.
 He further claims that for the Yugoslav plane, it was technically impossible to dive in a "state of emergency" from the proven flight level to the low altitude and place where it was allegedly shot down.
 He also states that the debris area wasn't "too small" but that the main parts were more than 1.5 km apart.
 Additionally, the Czechoslovak Air Defense soldier who operated the radar on the day of the crash stated in a 2009 interview that any Czechoslovak jet fighters would be noticed by West German air defense.

 The main evidence against such a theory is the flight data obtained from the black box, which provided the exact data about the time, speed, direction, acceleration and altitude of the plane at the moment of the explosion.
 Both black boxes were opened and analysed by their respective service companies in Amsterdam in the presence of experts from Czechoslovakia, Yugoslavia, and the Netherlands.

 Vulović's fall was the subject of a MythBusters episode, which concluded it was possible to survive the fall depending on how the wreckage someone was sitting in landed.

 Vesna Vulović

-Vulović holds the official record in the Guinness Book of Records for the highest fall survived without a parachute.
-Vulović received the Guinness prize from Paul McCartney.
+Vesna Vulović holds the official record in the Guinness Book of Records for the highest fall survived without a parachute.
+Vesna Vulović received the Guinness prize from Paul McCartney.

-A major celebrity in Yugoslavia, Vulović was a frequent guest on national television shows such as Maksovizija by Milovan Ilić Minimaks up until the 1990s.
+A major celebrity in Yugoslavia, Vesna Vulović was a frequent guest on national television shows such as Maksovizija by Milovan Ilić Minimaks up until the 1990s.
 She attended annual commemorations at the crash site, until they were stopped in 2002.
 The daughter of the firefighter that saved her bears her name, as well as a local hotel called Pension Vesna in the Czech Republic, near the site of the crash.